scozdev/json-formatter-extension/README.md

 - The extension automatically detects and formats JSON content on web pages
 - Use the control buttons to:
   - Copy formatted JSON
-  - Expand all levels
+  - Expand all levels at once
-  - Collapse all levels
+  - Collapse all levels at once
 - Access settings by clicking the extension icon in toolbar

 ## Settings